 Download and utilize the profile picture files as they are provided.

 Please note that the shield profile picture is reserved for approved units only.
-If you would like to request use of the official profile picture, contact the Brand, Trademarks and Licensing Office.
+If you would like to request use of the official profile picture, contact the University Relations Brand Team.

 Circle Profile Picture